West's targeted Russian sanctions ensnare investors

 Reuters sent questions to Tavrida Electric asking if it planned to sell or reduce its stake in Vector, and whether the sanctions on Chaliy had affected its operations.
 The company said it received the questions, but did not reply.

-Chaliy did not respond to requests for comment.
-His spokesman said he had passed the questions to him.
+Chaliy did not respond to Reuters' request for comment.
+His spokesman said he had passed Reuters' questions to him.

 POLITICAL PRESSURE